Contacts

 | Multiple selection | Supported | Not supported (single pick) |

-| Previous family name | Supported | Not available |
+| Previous family name | Supported | Not available (no column) |

 | Phonetic names | Supported | Supported |